 I am an amateur photographer living in Liverpool.
 I have been interested in photography since my school days, when we had a photographic club at the school.
 But it has played a much larger part in my life since I retired.
 I was then making transparencies but changed to digital in 2007.

-I had been using Minolta SLR cameras when shooting on film, so chose Sony (who had taken over the Minolta business) when I went digital in order to retain the use of the lenses which I had, but before long I was buying new lenses anyway.
+I was using Minolta SLR cameras when shooting on film, so chose Sony (who had taken over the Minolta business) when I went digital in order to retain the use of the lenses which I had, though before long I was buying new lenses anyway.
 Over the years since I have used a succession of Sony Alpha SLR's (100.
 700, 580 and 77ii) and, for a short period, a Canon EOS 400D, but have now switched to mirror-less bodies: for landscapes, a Sony A6000, with the A-mount Vario-Sonnar 16-80 mm lens, and for wildlife, a Fujifilm X-T2 with the Fujinon 100-400 mm lens.
 Some of the older images on the site were shot as JPEGs and processed in Adobe Photoshop Elements, but the majority have been shot in RAW format and processed in Adobe Lightroom.

 The images I have chosen for the site are obviously the ones that give me the greatest pleasure and which I rate as my best.
-This can never be a completely objective judgement as the experiences involved in capturing them have undoubtedly generated a greater emotional attachment to some than to others.
+This can never be a completely objective judgement as the experiences involved in capturing them have undoubtedly led to a greater emotional attachment to some than to others.
 However, my aim is that each one should either convey a mood, suggest a story, represent a place or an animal in an interesting way, reveal shapes and patterns which might easily go unnoticed, or capture a moment in time which would otherwise be lost.
 And it is my constant hope that that they will give pleasure to all who view them.